dinakaranonline/blog/_posts/2020-08-02-Weekly-Roundup-2nd-August-2020.md

 ### 2. What the heck is GPT-3?
 Is AI coming out to take our job for real?

-AI taking our job has been the theme for the last few years.
+AI out there to take our job has been the theme for the last few years.
 We are still not there.
 But with GPT-3, the possibilities are becoming more and more real.
 GPT stands for Generative Pretrained Transformer and the "3" means the third generation.
 You can think of it as a tool that, given an initial sample of text, tries to predict what should come next.

 [https://dev.to/vtrpldn/what-the-heck-is-gpt-3-anyway-45pc](https://dev.to/vtrpldn/what-the-heck-is-gpt-3-anyway-45pc)